-- 14. We express concern over the constant violation of the rights of migrants and urges the international community to ensure that the human rights of smuggled migrants, particularly the unaccompanied children, are respected and that the safety and security of smuggled migrants are granted utmost priority regardless of their immigration status, nationality, gender, ethnicity, age or religion. - 15.
-Regarding trafficking on firearms we reaffirm our concerns about the continuing problem of illicit manufacturing of and trafficking in firearms, their parts, components and ammunition as another form of transnational organized crime. - 16.
-We acknowledge any existing, increasing or potential links, in some cases, between transnational organized crime and other illicit activities, in particular drug trafficking and money laundering, illicit financial flows and terrorism and its financing, and reaffirm the need for enhancing bilateral, regional and international cooperation, including in the areas of exchange of information, extradition and mutual legal assistance, in accordance with domestic legislation and with the aim to contributing to countering the threat posed by transnational organized crime.
+13. We express concern over the constant violation of the rights of migrants and urge the international community to ensure that the human rights of smuggled migrants, particularly the unaccompanied children, are respected and that the safety and security of smuggled migrants are granted utmost priority regardless of their immigration status, nationality, gender, ethnicity, age or religion.

+14. Regarding trafficking on firearms we reaffirm our concerns about the continuing problem of illicit manufacturing of and trafficking in firearms, their parts, components and ammunition as another form of transnational organized crime.

+15. We acknowledge any existing, increasing or potential links, in some cases, between transnational organized crime and other illicit activities, in particular drug trafficking and money laundering, illicit financial flows and terrorism and its financing, and reaffirm the need for enhancing bilateral, regional and international cooperation, including in the areas of exchange of information, extradition and mutual legal assistance, in accordance with domestic legislation and with the aim to contributing to countering the threat posed by transnational organized crime.

-- 17. We call upon all Member States to develop and implement a comprehensive crime prevention and justice system policy, with a view to prevent the involvement of children in criminal activities and in this regard to integrate children's perspective into crime prevention policies and the overall rule of law efforts.
-The Group reiterates the importance of the use and application of the United Nations Standards and Norms in Crime Prevention and Criminal Justice in support of effective, fair, humane, and accountable criminal justice systems, especially for women and children.
-In this regard, the Group encourages Member States to give due consideration to the Bangkok Rules, the Nelson Mandela Rules, as well as the Beijing Rules. - 18.
-We deplore the rise of hate crimes around the world and in this regard underline the importance of respect for religious, ethnic and cultural diversity, and call for all States to promote a culture of tolerance and respect among individuals, societies and nations. - 19.
-We wish to express our particular concern for the illicit trafficking of cultural property and related offences, including the involvement of organized criminal groups, which continues to inflict increasing damage to the cultural heritage of our nations, and thus, to part of our identities. - 18.
-We underscore the need to address crimes that have a significant impact on protected species of wild fauna and flora such as, illegal mining, illicit trafficking in forest products, biological and natural resources, wildlife, as well as precious metals, in the respective fora. - 20.
-We underscore the need to better understand and enhance our efforts, in accordance with each Member's national law, against the smuggling of commercial goods.
+16. We call upon all Member States to develop and implement a comprehensive crime prevention and justice system policy, with a view to prevent the involvement of children in criminal activities and in this regard to integrate children's perspective into crime prevention policies and the overall rule of law efforts.

+17. We reiterate the importance of the use and application of the United Nations Standards and Norms in Crime Prevention and Criminal Justice, namely the Bangkok Rules, the Nelson Mandela Rules, as well as the Beijing Rules, in support of effective, fair, humane, and accountable criminal justice systems, especially for women and children.

+18. We deplore the rise of hate crimes around the world and in this regard underline the importance of respect for the diversity of religions and beliefs as well as ethnic and cultural diversity, and call for all States to undertake necessary measures to promote a culture of tolerance and respect among societies and nations based on the principles of the international law.

+19. We wish to express our particular concern for the illicit trafficking of cultural property and related offences, including the involvement of organized criminal groups, which continues to inflict increasing damage to the cultural heritage of our nations, and thus, to part of our identities.

+20. We underscore the need to address crimes that have a significant impact on protected species of wild fauna and flora such as, illegal mining, illicit trafficking in forest products, biological and natural resources, wildlife, as well as precious metals, in the respective fora.

+21. We underscore the need to better understand and enhance our efforts, in accordance with each Member's national law, against the smuggling of commercial goods.

-21. On the issue of prevention of terrorism, the Group calls for strengthening international responses, in accordance with national legislation and the implementation and application of the UNTOC, and all applicable regional and international counterterrorism legal instruments, as well as the comprehensive, balanced and effective implementation of the UN Global Counter Terrorism Strategy.
+22. On the issue of preventing and combatting of terrorism in all its forms and manifestations, the Group calls for strengthening international responses, in accordance with national legislation and the implementation and application of the UNTOC, and all applicable regional and international counterterrorism legal instruments, as well as the comprehensive, balanced and effective implementation of the UN Global Counter Terrorism Strategy.
 We strongly reaffirm that terrorism cannot and should not be associated with any religion, civilization, nationality or ethnicity, and reiterates that all efforts to counter it should be in line with international law.